pallavrouth/Website/content/research/_index.md

 show_post_time: true
 sidebar:
   author: Pallav
-  description: My talks and workshops
+  description: Exerpts of my research
   show_sidebar_adunit: false
   text_link_label:
-  text_link_url: /talk/index.xml
+  text_link_url: /research/index.xml
-  title: Talks that Last
+  title: Research that Matters
-title: Talks that Last
+title: Research that Matters
 ---

 ** No content below YAML for the talk _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside talk/.
 You may still override any of these by changing them in a page's front matter.**